Authored by the expert who managed and guided the team behind the Albania Property Pack

 Is mortgage a viable option for foreigners in Albania right now?

-Obtaining a mortgage as a foreigner in Albania is possible but challenging, with most foreign buyers ending up purchasing with cash or borrowing against assets in their home country rather than securing Albanian bank financing.
+Getting a mortgage as a foreigner in Albania is technically possible but practically difficult in 2026, and the majority of foreign buyers end up purchasing with cash or borrowing against assets in their home country instead.

 You can also read our latest update about mortgage and interest rates in Albania.